frangucc/thenodechronbook/README.md

 ---

-PRESENT DAY

-PAGE 11-20
+PRESENT DAY, PAGES 11-20

-** THE NODE CHRONICLES INTERNAL INTRO: ** Gou and his brother Nōn are having a mixed conversation in their secret basement headqaurters about their father, hacking and some of the cool stuff Gou's been setting up around the house.
+** THE NODE CHRONICLES INTERNAL INTRO: ** Gou and his brother Nōn are having a mixed conversation in their secret basement headquarters about their father, hacking and some of the cool stuff Gou's been setting up around the house.
 You get a sense for what sorts of projects Gou's working on and his relationship with his father and siblings.

 What's more interesting in this chapter is that there's clearly a struggle and pressure.
 Gou is hiding what he's doing from his father, who when first depicted in the book appears to be an angry man.
 Almost as if a reincarnation of Tesla, only meaner and more badass.
 In the first chapter, Gou is caught with one of his hacking devices and his father snaps and rages, much like JP Morgan Jr. does in the first scene.